domschrei/theremin/README.md

 Install the `gcc`, `make` and the `SDL2` library (the application uses the standard libraries and the _ttf_ libraries).

+In order to fetch and build [the C(++) bindings for Tinkerforge](https://www.tinkerforge.com/en/doc/Downloads.html#downloads-bindings-examples):
+* You can just execute `bash get_tinkerforge.sh` (hereby, the script assumes that the commands `wget` and `unzip` are available).
-Download the C(++) bindings for Tinkerforge [from their homepage](https://www.tinkerforge.com/en/doc/Downloads.html#downloads-bindings-examples).
-Then create a `tinkerforge` directory at the same level as the `src` directory of the Theremin application.
-The `tinkerforge` directory has to contain the `source` directory which can be extracted from the downloaded ZIP.
+* Alternatively, you can manually download them from [here](https://www.tinkerforge.com/en/doc/Downloads.html#downloads-bindings-examples) and extract them into a `tinkerforge` directory which needs to be at the same level as the `src` directory of the Theremin application.
+Inside the `tinkerforge/source` directory, execute the command `make` to compile the Tinkerforge bindings.

 Also, install the daemon [brickd](https://www.tinkerforge.com/en/doc/Software/Brickd.html#brickd) which will enable communication between the computer and the brick, and the UI assistant [brickv](https://www.tinkerforge.com/en/doc/Software/Brickv.html#brickv) to initially fetch the UIDs of your sensors.